codingkapoor/stage-deployment-configs/README.md

 # stage-deployment-configs

-This repository provides configurations to create the following deployment model in a stage/dev environment.
+Follow steps mentioned below to create the following deployment model in a stage/dev environment.

 ```
 node-a(service-a(customer-a,customer-b),